-- In addition, for hospitals only: we investigate when you do not receive:
+- For hospitals only, we investigate when you don't receive:

-- a discount on your charges if you are uninsured and low income (specifically, at or below 250% of the federal poverty level).
+- A discount on your charges if you're uninsured and low-income (specifically, at or below 2.5 times the Federal Poverty Level).

-- We do not investigate incorrect billing unless it pertains to hospital patients who are low income and uninsured (see above).
+We don’t investigate incorrect billing, unless it pertains to hospital patients who are low-income and uninsured (see above).

 Anyone can file a complaint

 - Anyone with knowledge or concerns about a health care entity can file a complaint, including family members, concerned citizens and health care professionals.